barionleg/Xipho/docs/config_file.md

 </directory>
 ```

-This section contains all the settings for listing a stream on any of the Icecast YP Directory servers.
+This section contains all the settings for listing a stream on any of the Icecast Directory servers.
 Multiple occurances of this section can be specified in order to be listed on multiple directory servers.
-For more Information see the [Listing in a YellowPage Directory](yp.md) Page.
+For more Information see the [Listing in a Directory](yp.md) Page.

 yp-url-timeout
 : This value is the maximum time Icecast will wait for a response from a particular directory server.